eriksjolund/podman-nginx-socket-activation/examples/example3/README.md

 for adding Podman support for `User=` in systemd system services.
 The feature request was moved into a GitHub discussion.

-1. Create the user _test_ if it does not yet exist.
+1. Create the user _test3_ if it does not yet exist.
    ```
-   $ sudo useradd test
+   $ sudo useradd test3
    ```
-2. Check the UID of the user _test_
+2. Check the UID of the user _test3_
    ```
-   $ id -u test
+   $ id -u test3
    1000
    ```
 3. Create the file _/etc/systemd/system/example3.service_ with the contents